Adult Social Services privacy notice

 - Immigration and Asylum Act 1999

-For special category data, we have legal grounds to process this information where it is in the necessary for reasons in the substantial public interest and the provision of social care.
+For ‘Special Category’ information, we have legal grounds to process this information where it is in the necessary for reasons in the substantial public interest and the provision of social care.
 This will include where it is necessary to carry out any of our statutory functions or necessary for protecting individuals at risk.
-The law includes safeguards to protect the use of your special category data and any information concerning criminal convictions, and further details can be found in our policy document.
+The law includes safeguards to protect the use of your special category information and any information concerning criminal convictions.

 We may also share your personal information with your family and public bodies and other organisations, in particular:

 - District councils

 - Education providers - schools, 6th form colleges, higher education colleges and other post-16 educational providers

 - Other public authorities